AutoConfig Job Types

 }

-You must have at least one pair set per exchange you use this job type on.
+You must have at least one pair configured for each exchange where you use this job type.

 Pair options: